Show All Answers

 State and federal regulations governing their programs for first-time homebuyer assistance limit participants to households that have not owned a home in the 3 consecutive years prior to funding a new loan.

 The city does not have a rent control ordinance.
 Landlords are not restricted from raising rents.
+If you feel that you are not being treated fairly by your landlord or property management company, the SLO Legal Assistance Foundation provides free legal assistance for tenants.

 Federal and State Fair Housing laws make it illegal to discriminate against any person on the basis of race, sex, color, religion, ethnicity, national origin, ancestry, lawful occupation, familial status, disability, or age in the enjoyment of residence, land ownership, tenancy, or any other land use.